Jahfry/SteamOS/keyd.md

 ```
 [ids]
 # This section determines which devices 'keyd' will be able to remap.
-# First line tells 'keyd' to bind to ALL devices except those blacklisted later.
+# First line "*" tells 'keyd' to bind to ALL devices EXCEPT:
+#   * Devices blacklisted via "-" lines in this config file
+#   * Devices specifically bound in separate config files
 *
 # Place devices you DON'T want keyd to remap below.
 #   * format example: -<vendor id>:<product id>